Skor Candy Bar Cake Recipe

 - Crush your Skor bars.
 I usually leave them in their packaging and carefully hit them with a hammer.
 Sprinkle the crushed Skor bars over top of the whipped topping, covering the entire cake.

 - You are finished!
 Eat and enjoy your masterpiece.
 Please be sure to store any leftovers in the fridge.

 More Candy Cake Recipes

-This recipe is a mixture of peanut butter cups and cake!
-The reviews for this recipe state, "Made them for a party and they were an instant hit," "I love how easy this recipe is," and "Made these for my husband's birthday to take to work... he said they didn't last five minutes."
+- This peanut butter and chocolate candy cake from AllRecipes is a mixture of peanut butter cups and cake!
+The reviews for this recipe include these gushing comments, "Made them for a party and they were an instant hit," "I love how easy this recipe is," and "Made these for my husband's birthday to take to work... he said they didn't last five minutes."

-This yummy cake uses caramel and fun-sized chocolate-coated nougat and peanut candy bars.
+- This yummy candy bar cake from Betty Crocker uses caramel and fun-sized chocolate-coated nougat and peanut candy bars.
 The reviews for this recipe state, "This is an AMAZING cake!!!
-You will not be disappointed!!!", "yum yum yummy," and "This is cake is to die for!
+You will not be disappointed!!!", "Yum yum yummy," and "This is cake is to die for!
 One of my favorites!"